Frequently Asked

 What's a good Rice Purity Test score?

 There's no objectively good or bad score.
-The global average is 64.
+The global average is around 64.
 Higher scores mean you've checked fewer items; lower scores mean more.
 Both are valid.
 The test isn't a measure of moral worth — it's a snapshot of accumulated experiences against a specific list.

 What's the average Rice Purity Test score?